 - In a food processor, pulse the chunks of fish a few times until broken down a bit.
 Add the cooled onion mixture, chopped chile, herbs, lemon zest, egg, 2 teaspoons of the fish spice mix, sumac, salt and black pepper.
 Process again until finely chopped but not a complete paste.

-- Using a 3 tbsp scoop or your hands, shape the mixture into about 16 meatballs.
+- Using a 3 tablespoon scoop or your hands, shape the mixture into about 16 meatballs.

 - Put 2 tablespoons of oil into a large frying pan and place on a medium-high heat.
 Once hot, add the kofta and brown all over in batches of 2 or 3 and fry for about 4 minutes, turning often.

 - Transfer to a parchment-lined baking tray and bake for 4 or 5 minutes, until just cooked through.
 Remove from the oven and set aside for 5 minutes to slightly cool.

 - To serve, spread the labneh or yogurt evenly on plate and top each with 3-4 cod meatballs.
 Sprinkle the kofta with sumac, dill sprig and sliced chile.
 Drizzle last tablespoon of oil over and serve, with a lemon wedges.

 - Whisk together in a small bowl to combine.
 Store in an airtight container if not using right away.
 I like to blitz this mixture in a spice grinder to make the salt powdered and thoroughly mixed, but this is optional.